NuanpanTH/NuanpanTH/README.md

 ## Overview
 Telco is a company providing home phone and internet services to 7,043 customers in California.
 The dataset provides relevant customer churn information based on a varity of factors including demographic information, customer account information, types of provided services, and churn status.

-The aim of the analysis is to identify leading factors that drive exsiting customers to defect, and stregthen the company's customer retention strategies in order to reduce the churn rate.
+The aim of the analysis is to identify leading factors that drive existing customers to defect, and strengthen the company's customer retention strategies in order to reduce the churn rate.

 ## Data Cleaning